-With Mixer shutting down in July, it is no surprise that questions have been raised about the future of Ninja, who back in August 2019 announced his move to the platform in a lucrative multimillion dollar deal.
+With Mixer shutting down in July, it is no surprise that questions have been raised about the future of Ninja, who back in August 2019 announced his move to the platform in a lucrative multimillion-dollar deal.
 But where did this journey begin?
-We take a look at Ninja’s story and the factors that made him stand out among the streamer crowd.
+We take a look at his story, the factors that made him stand out among the streamer crowd and got Ninja to the top of Twitch.

 Ninja, aka Tyler Blevins, is an unusual character, albeit a somewhat tame one, judging by all the sponsorship deals resting on his shoulders nowadays.
 His venture into the world of streaming began a decade ago, yet it wasn’t until the release of Fortnite that his channel gained momentum, attracting in excess of 100,000 viewers a day.
 His early days on the game were characterised by his witty humour, slick skills and – occasionally – energetic outbursts, well documented across multiple platforms.
 Little did he realise that his life (and demeanour) would completely change in just a few months.

 One could conclude that Ninja’s steaming empire was built with a mixture of both luck and skill.
-His streaming persona has blossomed into a mature, well balanced gamer; an advocate for respect online.
+His streaming persona has blossomed into a mature, well-balanced gamer; an advocate for respect online.
 As with anything in life, getting the stars to align in your favour helps a lot and backing it with some solid foundation can make or break a streaming career.
-We take a look at some of the things that helped Ninja reach his peak.
+We take a look at some of the things that helped Ninja reach his peak at the top of Twitch.

-Ninja tirelessly streamed Fortnite day in, day out.
-This helped him build up his fan base quickly, but the reverse was also true - during Tyler visit to E3 he remained offline for 48 hours, leading to a loss of 40,000 subscribers.
+Before Ninja joining Twitch and Fortnite becoming a really popular game, he tirelessly streamed it day in, day out.
+This helped him build up his fan base quickly, but the reverse was also true – during Tyler visit to E3 he remained offline for 48 hours, leading to a loss of 40,000 subscribers.
 If you want to be big, you gotta work for it.
 While there are many streamers out there who play a mix of games (Sodapoppin being among my favourites), Ninja reached critical mass by being the go-to streamer whenever one wanted to indulge in some Fortnite.
 If someone thought Fornite, they thought Ninja.
 The two became inseparable.

 There are successful streamers who don’t even play games on Twitch.
 Yet a significant number of viewers come on to watch a streamer play in order to understand the game better, harness some ticks and tricks and improve their personal gameplay.
 Fornite introduced some groundbreaking mechanics into the game that gave Battle Royale its momentum.
 Ninja quickly capitalised on his skill set, often winning his matches in style.
 Viewers wanted a piece of that pie – to get good at this new genre.
 Ninja’s stream was the perfect stage for this.